wojtek1928/DjangoApp-customers/README.md

 # DjangoApp
 API and UI made using the Django with DRF that allows to create Customers with fields: `name`, `VAT identification number`, `creation date`, `address`(fields: `street`, `house number`, `apartment number`, `city`, `postal code`).
 Every customer has one address and all fields except `creation date` are editable.

-The customers can be added, edited and deleted without authentication via `UI` and with superuser's credentials via `django administrator panel` and `API`.
+Customers can be added, edited and deleted without authentication via the `UI`, with authentication privileges via the `API` and with superuser credentials via the `django admin panel`.

+## Live preview
+You may check my application at: `http://djangoapp.joaorz.atthost24.pl/` Available addresses are in the section below, the api is available only after logging in with the username `guest` with the password `admin123#`

+## Available addresses:
+1. Admin panel(not available in live preview):
+    - `/admin` - administration panel.
+2. API(available only for authenticated users):
+    - `/api`- API
+3. UI:
+    - `/` - displays collapsed customer addition form and list of customers
+    - `/<customer_uuid>/edit` - displays customer edition form
+    - `/<customer_uuid>/delete` - displays customer deletion confirmation

 ## Environment set up
 1. Setup virtual environment for on your computer(Windows example: https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html)